University of Pennsylvania, Ph.D. in Anthropology, 2008.

 |2009||Review of “Sacred Spaces: Religious Architecture in the Ancient World,” by G.J.
 Wightman.
 Cambridge Archaeological Journal 19 (2): 284-286.|

-Recent Conference Symposia, Presentations, and Posters
+Partial List of Conference Symposia, Presentations, and Posters

 |2012||Alexis T. Boutin and Whitney McClellan, “Collection, Curation, and Commingling: The Stories of Two Near Eastern Museum Assemblages.”
 Paper presented at the Society for American Archaeology annual meetings, Memphis, April 2012.|